Fujipp/-Bot-Discord-verify-Modal-python/README.md

 # Ocean Town
-i make this bot for use verify interview user for accept new member join the Ocean Town. i use Python to make it.
+i make this bot for use verify interview user for accept new member join the Ocean Town. <br> i use Python to make it.

 ## How to use